700-Calorie a Day - 100calsnacks

 1. Stick to Low-Intensity Workouts

 When you’re eating so few calories, your energy levels might not support intense exercise.
 Try beginner fitness programs, or low-impact activities like walking, yoga, or stretching are great options to keep you moving without overexerting yourself.
+Looking for fitness inspiration?
+Explore various workout challenges to keep your routine interesting while staying within your energy limits.

 2. Add Light Strength Training

 Incorporating light strength training can help you maintain muscle mass while losing weight.
 Try short, 10–15-minute sessions using bodyweight exercises like squats, lunges, or push-ups.
+Fuel your workouts properly with pre-workout snacks and pre-workout meals that won't break your calorie budget.

 3. Skip High-Intensity Workouts